Dinomite-Studios/space-mouse-unity/README.md

 ## Installation

 - Install [3DConnexion driver](http://www.3dconnexion.com/service/drivers.html) and make sure it is running
-- Import the package into your Unity project via `Unity Package Manager Window` -> `git Source`
+- Import the package into your Unity project via `Unity Package Manager Window` -> `Add package from git URL...`
-- Open the SpaceNavigator window from the pull-down menu `Window/SpaceNavigator`
+- Open the SpaceNavigator window from the pull-down menu `Window` -> `SpaceNavigator`

 ## Credits